onyonghasa/Automatic-Windows-Update-Script/README.md

 # 🪟 Automatic Windows Update Script
 ### `UpdateWindowsAuto.ps1`

-A simple PowerShell script that automatically checks for and installs all available Windows Updates.
+A simple PowerShell script that automatically checks for and installs all available Windows Updates on **Windows 10 / 11**.
 It also ensures that the required PowerShell repository and module (`PSWindowsUpdate`) are properly configured before running updates.

 ---